 - details of who obtained it.

-warnings which may affect their suitability to work with children (whether received before or during their employment with us).
+reprimands and warnings which may affect their suitability to work with children (whether received before or during their employment with us).

-- We abide by the Safeguarding Vulnerable Groups Act (2006) requirements in respect of any person who is dismissed from
+- We notify the Disclosure and Barring Service of any person who is dismissed from our employment, or resigns in

-our employment, or resigns in circumstances that would otherwise have lead to dismissal for reasons of child protection concern.
+circumstances that would otherwise have led to dismissal for reasons of a child protection concern.

 has unsupervised access to the children.